World 0: The Schoolyard Menace (Prequel Chapter)

 In the months following my exit from Cerritos College, TechTV became one of my primary sources for news from the technology sector.
 TechLive broadcasted throughout the day, and would often discuss computer and Internet related topics, as well as the state of the stock market.
 I found myself invested in stocks such as Microsoft, Apple, and of course, Nintendo.
 It was perhaps the only time in my life in which I took such an interest in the stock market.

-An introduction for Mark Gillie (meelWORM).
-An online colleague with whom I shared a number of antics and hijinx.
+Mark Gillie (meelWORM) was an online colleague with whom I shared a number of antics and hijinx.
 From the moment he first entered into the agigames.com chat, I could tell that our brains operated on the same frequency.
 We shared the same spark of creativity, and more than that, a common interest in mischief.
 Our brains were so alike, we often finished each others' sentences.
 We were, in short, diabolical together.

-The continuing adventures of Mark Gillie, and how for but a brief moment in time, we had the whole adventure game community turning heads with a persona named Conrad Sheldon.
+For a brief moment in time, Mark Gillie and I had the whole adventure game community turning heads with a persona named Conrad Sheldon.
 A grammar challenged character who, ironically, made me realize that my own grammar was in serious need of improvement.

 Space Ruckus 6: Return of the Grigs proved to be more of a challenge than I first thought.
 I produced a number of 3D models and animations for the project, but it ultimately fell short of becoming an actual game.
 With the aim of creating a somewhat professional game all around, I began to wonder if it might just be better to reboot the whole series.
 I grew increasingly worried about players going back to Space Ruckus 1-5 after playing Space Ruckus 6.
 It would be an understatement to say they had not aged well.
 Thus, I shifted my time and resources over to Space Ruckus: The Great Invasion, a remake of the first game with the help of a few other up-and-coming developers.